-This function takes as input the body orders (or explicit indices) of the left and right operators, and executes the entire procedure from start to finish.
-This includes evaluating the corresponding commutator, generating the required contraction terms, and writing the resulting expressions—both in \LaTeX{} and {\tt amc} formats—to the specified output files.
+This function takes as input the body orders (or explicit indices) of the left and right operators, and executes the entire workflow discussed in the preceding sections from start to finish.
+This includes evaluating the corresponding commutator, generating the required contraction terms, and writing the resulting expressions, both in \LaTeX{} and {\tt AMC} formats, to the specified output files.

 The input parameters are defined as follows: \begin{enumerate} \item \lstinline{left}.
 The body of the left operator in the commutator.
-Accepts either an integer or a list of strings representing the operator indices,e.g., \lstinline{1} or \lstinline{[['a'],['b']]} both denote a normal-ordered one‑body operator.
+Accepts either an integer or a list of strings representing the operator indices, e.g., \lstinline{1} or \lstinline{[['a'],['b']]} both denote a normal-ordered one‑body operator.

 \item \lstinline{right}.
 The body of the right operator in the commutator, with the same format as parameter \lstinline{left}.